 Loaded with veggies and covered in melty cheese, this Ground Beef and Potatoes Skillet is a hearty one pan meal the whole family will love!

-With the change in schedule looming ahead, we’re aiming for earlier bed times, which also means earlier dinners.
-I’m saying goodbye to summer nights when I didn’t think about dinner until 7 PM and then threw some popsicles at the kiddo and called it good.
-The days ahead will require a bit more planning, but that nerdy part of me who loved back to school season as a kid is still excited about a return to structure and routine.
+As parents, with the back-to-school season looming ahead, we’re all aiming for earlier bedtimes, which also means earlier dinners.
+I am saying goodbye to summer nights when I didn’t think about dinner until 7 PM and then threw some popsicles at the kiddo and called it good.
+The days ahead will require a bit more planning, but that nerdy part of me who loved going back to school as a kid is still excited about a return to structure and routine.

 I love to buy our ground beef in bulk, either at the grocery store or through purchasing a share of beef.
 I’ve written before about the process of buying a side of beef before.
 It’s not as intimidating as it may seem, and we love the money savings and convenience of having beef in the freezer year round.
 Still, if buying a side of beef isn’t for you, there are plenty of other ways to save on beef as well!

-For this recipe, two of my comfort food favorites–ground beef and potatoes–combine with a slew of other veggies to create a single skillet meal that’s perfect for busy school nights.
-I like to think of this Ground Beef and Potatoes Skillet as the quick, stovetop equivalent of stew.
-It’s rich and filling, but only takes about 40 minutes, a cutting board, and a single skillet to make.
+For this recipe, two of my comfort food favorites (ground beef and potatoes) combine with a slew of other veggies to create a single skillet meal that’s perfect for busy school nights.
+I like to think of this Ground Beef and Potatoes Skillet as the quick, stovetop equivalent of a ground beef casserole recipe.